ToniA/nordpool-teslamateapi/README.md

 ## TeslaMate

 Obviously you need a working TeslaMate setup, running on Docker Compose.
 I run mine on Raspberry P 4.

-Set up a geofence for your home charger location.

 ## TeslaMateAPI